osu-cs340-ecampus/react-starter-app/README.md

 Key Assumptions:

+1. You have read through and understand the [nodejs-starter-app](https://github.com/osu-cs340-ecampus/nodejs-starter-app)
+   - That guide uses nodejs, express, and handlebars, but goes deeper into the inner workings of express and nodejs.
-1. You have a foundational understanding of JavaScript and MySQL syntax.
+2. You have a foundational understanding of JavaScript and MySQL syntax.
-2. You are adept at using terminal commands like `cd`, `ls`, `mkdir`, etc.
+3. You are adept at using terminal commands like `cd`, `ls`, `mkdir`, etc.
-3. Access to OSU's flip servers and a MySQL database is available to you.
+4. Access to OSU's flip servers and a MySQL database is available to you.
    - Note: Adaptations for local development are possible and outlined in this guide.

 ## Introduction